Proofs as Explanations: Short Certificates for Reliable Predictions: Discussion

 \subsection{Acknowledgments}

 This work was supported in part by the National Science Foundation under grants CCF-2212968, ECCS-2216899, and ECCS-2217023, by the Simons Foundation under the Simons Collaboration on the Theory of Algorithmic Fairness, and by the Office of Naval Research MURI Grant N000142412742.
+We thank Shay Moran for bringing to our notice the work by Bárány and Perles \cite{barany1990caratheodory}, which resolves Open Question \ref{openquestion:tolerance-caratheodory}.